Jamesits/docker-dst-server/README.md

 #### Error!
 App '343050' state is 0x202 after update job.

 Your disk is full.

+#### Error!
+App '343050' state is 0x602 after update job.

+Usually there is a file system permission issue preventing steamcmd from writing to your game installation directory.

 #### Client high latency or lagging